For a simple and quick tutorial on the basics of mounting and sighting-in your new rifle scope, look no further.

 You'll need to install the base and then the mounting rings according to the mounting system you have onto the barrel of your rifle.
 Typically it's going to be either the Weaver, Picatinny, or Dovetail system of some kind.
 The base goes on first, and then the lower half of the mounting rings.
 Make sure you're putting them on in the right direction, as low as possible while still allowing for clearance, and with a slight coating of oil for rust prevention.
 You also want to tighten each screw a few turns and then move on to the next one.

-Lower the scope into the lower rings to be mounted.
-Then place the top rings on top to be snugly screwed into place.
+Lower the scope into the lower rings to be mounted and loosely fit the upper rings to level the scope on the rifle.
+Once proper eye relief and leveling is achieved, tighten the screws.
 Following the torque recommendations for your scope is important since you can unintentionally overtighten the rings and cause damage to your scope.
 You will also need to take care to tighten the screws in a criss-cross, alternating pattern.
 This keeps the ring tops evenly depressed from side to side helping to ensure the scope tube will not be twisted in place once you have completed the tightening.
 It may be helpful to use a torque wrench to complete this process but before tightening too much, be sure to check your eye relief.

 If your firearm has a large amount of recoil, shoulder the rifle and raise the scope to the eye to check for eye relief.
 You'll want to make sure that you don't leave the range with "evidence" (perhaps, a black eye) indicating you rushed through the mounting process.
 If there's enough eye relief, finally tighten the screws into place.
 If not, slide the scope forward within the rings until you have your preferred distance and then tighten the screws.
 Voila!